-Our assessment of significant increases in credit risk will be performed at least quarterly for each individual exposure based on three factors.
+The Group assessment of significant increases in credit risk is being performed at least quarterly for each individual exposure based on three factors.
 If any of the following factors indicates that a significant increase in credit risk has occurred, the instrument will be moved from Stage 1 to Stage 2:

-- 1. We have established thresholds for significant increases in credit risk based on movement in PDs relative to initial recognition. - Additional qualitative reviews will be performed to assess the staging results and make adjustments, as necessary, to better reflect the positions which have significantly increased in risk. - IFRS 9 contains a rebuttable presumption that instruments which are 30 days past due have experienced a significant increase in credit risk.
+- 1. The Group has established thresholds for significant increases in credit risk based on movement in PDs relative to initial recognition. - Additional qualitative reviews have been performed to assess the staging results and make adjustments, as necessary, to better reflect the positions which have significantly increased in risk. - 3.
+IFRS 9 contains a rebuttable presumption that instruments which are 30 days past due have experienced a significant increase in credit risk.

-Movements between Stage 2 and Stage 3 are based on whether financial assets are credit-impaired as at the reporting date.
+Movements between Stage 2 and Stage 3 are based on whether financial assets are creditimpaired as at the reporting date.
 The determination of credit-impairment under IFRS 9 will be similar to the individual assessment of financial assets for objective evidence of impairment under IAS 39.